A Quiet Place (2018)

 By the Geezer of Oz

-After much reflection, I realized that this film and I simply did not ‘go all the way’ on our first date.
+After much reflection, I realized that this film and I simply did not ‘go all the way’ on our first date, which is not a bad thing.
 Suspension of disbelief can be quite tenuous at times, and different from viewer to viewer.
 To those unfamiliar with the concept, Wikipedia describes suspension of disbelief, or willing suspension of disbelief as “a willingness to suspend one’s critical faculties and believe something surreal; sacrifice of realism and logic for the sake of enjoyment.”
 I guess my willingness to sacrifice only goes so far.
 Don’t get me wrong, I was aware that I was watching a sci-fi film with monsters beyond the realm of reality, however, those are not the ones I had trouble going along with.
 I had difficulty believing some of the other aspects within the world of the film, almost all involving human behaviour and decision-making.

 The film does really well in involving the viewer in the tension that is going on throughout, so it is quite a thrill-ride.
-However, I do wish that more attention would have been given to the script and the human aspect and not just bend the story to fit with the makers’ will of making it a wildly entertaining piece.
+However, I do wish that more attention would have been given to the script and the human aspect and not just bend the story to fit with the makers’ will and desire to make it a wildly entertaining piece.
 Unfortunately, as this is a no-spolier review, I cannot go into too much detail.
 I’ll just say that had all the pieces fit together perfectly, this could have been quite the horror-sci-fi masterpiece.
 As it is, it is a well-produced, substantially above average, entertaining film which is well worth your time.

 SHARE